fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 issues.
 Forward prevention of ossification (for a potential NTPv6 protocol in the future) SHOULD also be taken into consideration.

+## Extensibility

+To provide the protocol MUST have the capability to be extended.
+The specification should specify that implementations MUST ignore unknown extensions.

 # IANA Considerations

 Considerations should be made about the future of the existing IANA registry